UBCHREST/ablate/docs/content/formulations/radiationFormulation/index.md

 $$\frac{d I}{d x} = \kappa (\frac{\sigma T^4}{\pi} - I)$$

 Note that the change in intensity is proportional to the product of the intensity difference and the absorption at a given point.
 This radiative transfer equation is implemented for each ray.
-All rays are summed along the solid sphere.
+All remoteRays are summed along the solid sphere.

 The behavior of the radiative transfer equation indicates that a strongly absorbing media will change the intensity of a ray over a very short distance.
 The temperature of the ray will follow the temperature of the medium with a first